Monkeystation/photanol-com/src/pages/index.md

         The deadline is **October 31, 2020**, but we review the applications on a rolling basis.
 We look forward to hearing from you!
-    - title: Chief Technology Officer (CTO)
-      description_short: >-
-        Currently Photanol has its own R&D facilities at the Amsterdam Science Park, Prodock Amsterdam and they are starting up their new demonstration plant at Chemie Park Delfzijl, in close cooperation with Nouryon.
-In 2021 this plant will produce the first

-        Photanol products, as preparation for the next phase towards commercial production 2024.
-In order to bring their Technology and Research & Development to the next stage, we are searching for a professional and entrepreneurial Chief Technology Officer.
-      description_full: >-
-        #### POSITION

-        * Responsible for directing Technology and Research & Development in line with the Photanol growth strategy • Participating actively in defining the Photanol strategy, objectives and milestones

-        * Developing and implementing the innovation route • Managing required budgets, staff, innovation facilities and timelines

-        * Striving for a balanced portfolio of projects based on thinking in opportunities, managing potential risks and delivering results

-        * Building and maintaining external networks with academic and industrial partners

-        * Initiating proposals for generating budgets from subsidy funds and for obtaining resources by external collaborations

-        * Determining and safeguarding unique knowledge as intellectual property

-        * Exchanging pro-actively relevant knowledge with Business Development and Operations

-        * Reporting to CEO and member of Management Team, next to CFO and COO.

-        #### PROFILE

-        * Master degree in Biotechnology, Chemical Engineering or an equivalent

-        * Senior experience and proven track record in Process Technology and R&D in synthetic biology/biotech, chemical, food or related industries

-        * Capable of driving the innovation process with a portfolio of projects towards market launch; bridging market requirements and technological capabilities

-        * Able to utilise external networks and partners for obtaining additional budgets and resources

-        * Commitment for green innovation routes that contribute to a more sustainable world

-        * Fits with the culture and dynamics of an entrepreneurial and innovative company, with a dedicated team and many challenges

-        * Personal competences: conceptual thinking, convincing, results driven, creative in problem solving, decision taker, pragmatic attitude and perseverance.

-        #### APPLY

-        If you are interested in this position, please contact Hans Hilbrands, telephone: +31 (0)317-468686 / +31 (0)6-51025152 or apply through our website www.dupp.nl or e-mail your written application to info@dupp.nl

-        Photanol selected DUPP – Food Executive Search for this vacancy as the only partner in the recruitment process.

-        We are looking forward to hearing from you!
 partners:
   pretitle: OUR PARTNERS
   title: The future needs like-minds.